Order any Harmony Kit directly with a credit/debit card! Save 20% with code: BELL20 through July 1! Enjoy fast shipping & secure checkout! Shop Now

 Teaching is a noble and rewarding profession, but it can also be incredibly demanding.
-Oftentimes, wonderful teachers face common challenges that can lead to teacher burnout and, ultimately, stressful learning environments for all.
-As a leader in social and emotional learning (SEL), Harmony Academy powered by National University is dedicated to providing resources that improve educators’ and students’ lives through the classroom and beyond.
+Oftentimes, wonderful teachers face common challenges that can lead to teacher burnout, and ultimately, stressful learning environments for all.
+As a leader in healthy learning practices, Harmony Academy powered by National University is dedicated to providing resources that improve educators’ and students’ lives through the classroom and beyond.

 In this blog post, we will:

-Educator SEL is when educators engage in an intentional process to continue to nurture social and emotional competencies and capacities.
-Specifically, Educator SEL includes two core components: (1) competencies — processes educators take to nurture their social and emotional competencies (e.g., understanding and managing emotions, forming meaningful relationships, making helpful choices), and (2) capacities — the ability to translate knowledge of SEL to support student social and emotional development.
+Educator Well-Being is when educators engage in an intentional process to continue to nurture competencies and capacities.
+Specifically, Educator Well-Being includes two core components: (1) competencies — processes educators take to nurture their social and personal competencies (e.g., understanding and managing emotions, forming meaningful relationships, making helpful choices), and (2) capacities — the ability to translate knowledge of relationship skills to support student social, personal, and academic development.

 What does teacher well-being encompass?